bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 dpkg-query -l | grep python-jinja2
 ```

 You should be able to see version such as ```2.10-1ubuntu0.18.04.1``` is already available.
-If not, then go ahead and install from ansible_manager comamand line with ```sudo apt-get install -y python-jinja2```.
-Yep, the etire point of lab 1 with not real background on it.
+If not, then go ahead and install from ansible_manager command line with ```sudo apt-get install -y python-jinja2```.
+Yep, the entire point of lab 1 with no real background on it.
 Guess they hope the instructor tells you why.

 ### Variables in jinja2Lesson 7, Demo 2